 State Farm – 19 percent

-For a speeding ticket for exceeding the limit by 16 to 29 miles per hour, Progressive’s premium increase is eight points higher than the national average of 22 percent, but isn’t the most expensive.
+For a speeding ticket for exceeding the limit by 16 to 29 miles per hour, Progressive’s premium increase is nine points higher than the national average of 22 percent, as is Geico.

 A driving while intoxicated (DUI) conviction will raise your rate by 79 percent, on average, but Progressive’s increase for a DUI violation is much less than that, and is the lowest when compared to other companies in our analysis: